maxgoedjen/secretive/FAQ.md

 Please contact [max.goedjen@gmail.com](mailto:max.goedjen@gmail.com) with a subject containing "SECRETIVE SECURITY" immediately with details, and I'll address the issue and credit you ASAP.

+### I have a non-security related bug

+Please file a [GitHub issue](https://github.com/maxgoedjen/secretive/issues) for it.

 ### I want to contribute to Secretive

 Sweet!
 Please check out the [contributing guidelines](CONTRIBUTING.md) and go from there.